0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: new mail old view from contact list.
 	bugfix: blocking file for uploading new revision.
-	bugfix: when instantiating template from email, assigned users should be filtered using email's members -ensure that member template tasks are classified in the recently created member.
+	bugfix: when instantiating template from email, assigned users should be filtered using email's members
+	bugfix: ensure that member template tasks are classified in the recently created member.
-			-when viewing mails, container must be bigger before the resize
+	bugfix: when viewing mails, container must be bigger before the resize
 	bugfix: view more french.